ClearStream Recycler Loaner Program

 - A patented baglock system, secures the bag to the frame.

-- The 45 gallon clear bags, are printed with set up instructions, and are easily emptied without vertical lifting, reducing the risk of back injuries.
+- The 45 gallon clear bags are easily emptied without vertical lifting, reducing the risk of back injuries.

 - The clear bags allow staff to see from a distance when a bin needs servicing, preventing overflows and helping security to monitor the contents of the container.